-Named after (and established by) the late Professor Emeritus Dr. Jamil Jreisat, this scholarship rewards outstanding performances by graduate students in USF's MPA program or Public Management Graduate Certificate students!
-The $1,000 scholarship is awarded annually to 1 or 2 deserving students who either: 1) submits an outstanding research paper in public administration or 2) has completed at least 30 credit hours with a perfect grade point average (GPA) of 4.0.
-The application, process, and deadline is announced via email to current students only.
+Named after (and established by) the late Professor Emeritus Dr. Jamil Jreisat, this scholarship rewards outstanding academic performances by graduate students in the MPA and GCPM programs.
+The $1,000 scholarship is awarded annually to up to two deserving students who either submit an outstanding independent research paper in public administration that is already graded, or have completed at least 24 graduate credit hours with a perfect 4.0 GPA.
+The application process and deadlines are announced via email to current students only.

 Joan Pynes Memorial Scholarship

-In memory of the late Professor Dr. Joan Pynes, this scholarship rewards outstanding performances by graduate students in USF's MPA program or Nonprofit Management Graduate Certificate students!
-The $1,000 scholarship is awarded annually to 1 deserving student who: 1) is interested in pursuing a career in nonprofit administration or NGO's and 2) submits an outstanding project paper in nonprofit management.
-The application, process, and deadline is announced via email to current students only.
+In memory of the late Professor Dr. Joan Pynes, this scholarship rewards outstanding academic performances by graduate students in the MPA and GCNM programs.
+The $1,000 scholarship is awarded annually to one deserving student who is interested in pursuing a career in nonprofit administration or NGO's, and submits an outstanding project paper in nonprofit management that is already graded.
+The application process and deadlines are announced via email to current students only.

 usf sources FOR GRADUATE FUNDING

-- Graduate Scholarships & Fellowships (explore a variety of databases for opportunities)
+- USF Foundation Scholarships - explore a variety of databases for opportunities.

-- Alumni Association Scholarships (exclusively open to current students)
+- USF Alumni Association Scholarships - opportunities exclusively open to current students.

-- FAFSA (to be considered for federal, state, and university financial aid programs)
+- Submit the Free Application for Federal Student Aid (FAFSA) to be considered for federal, state, and university financial aid programs.

 USF Employment (Careers@USF)